JarHorner/Prog4_Supply_System_API/README.md

 <br><br> `PATCH      /api/items/:id` <br><br>

-Retrieves a certain item from the database by its id, and changes the stockQuantity by the amount given in the given JSON body.
+Retrieves a certain item from the database by its id, and changes the stockQuantity by the amount in the given JSON body.

 <br><br> `DELETE      /api/items/:id` <br><br>